ChillBDD/Chill.Website/README.md

 # How to contribute

-The Fluent Assertions [landing page](https://fluentassertions.com) is using Jekyll and Github Pages.
+The Chill [landing page](https://chillbdd.com) is using Jekyll and Github Pages.

 ## How to Build this Site